hedior03/spreadsheet-references/README.md

 There isn't any validation of the shape of the spreadsheets received, which could lead to unexpected behaviour if the CSV isn't rectangular.

-# Next steps
+# Next steps (Improving areas)

-- Improve typing, bundling them for maintainability.
+- Improve typing, bundling them for maintainability ( i.e. `string | number`
-- Test thoroughly.
-- The reference between cells is done via the string transformation to coordinates, this could improve if it was needed to make this code interactive (Reactive).
+  could be reused).
+- Guarantee rectangular spreadsheet.
+- Encapsulate cache hashMap into a Spreadsheet object (computedCells),
 - Validate performance (?).